Joshmogil/AiAlchemy/README.md

-# AI Alchemy
+# AIAlchemy

-AI Alchemy is a Python library that provides a convenient way to interact with AI models to perform data transformations and validation using the standard library and gold star libraries like Pydantic and Pandas.
+AIAlchemy is a Python library that provides a convenient way to interact with AI models to perform data transformations and validation using the standard library and gold star libraries like Pydantic and Pandas.

 ## Getting Started